 The voluntary service opportunities offered at Stockport Grammar School, as well as the service element of the Duke of Edinburgh’s Award, provide pupils with experience which is much valued by universities and employers.

 UCAS preparation officially starts in the spring of the lower sixth, with each applicant being encouraged to begin decision making about which courses they would like to do and which universities they might like to attend.

 The school organises a visit to the UCAS higher education convention held in Manchester, where pupils tour exhibition stands hosted by universities and gap year organisations.

 The school hosts a UCAS Higher Education Conference each year in June and pupils are able to take part in career talks and presentations by Old Stopfordians and university visitors, as well as beginning their UCAS applications.

 In the autumn term of upper sixth, pupils complete their online application form and personal statement.
-The Ucas advisors write references using information from form tutors, subject teachers and extracurricular staff.
-The reference is attached to the form and the application is sent to Ucas.
+The UCAS advisors write references using information from form tutors, subject teachers and co-curricular staff.
+The reference is attached to the form and the application is sent to UCAS .
 Mock interviews are available to help pupils to prepare if they are called for interview.

 In August when the A-level results are published, head of sixth form Mr David Stone and his team, as well as other members of staff, are in school to congratulate pupils but also to help and advise if necessary.

 Application to Oxford and Cambridge